gilinamcbride/portfolio-generator/README.md

 ## Description

 Portfolio Generator uses Node.js to build a program that creates an HTML portfolio page.
-This app was created by following the steps of a course modul
+This app was created by following the steps of a course module.

 ## Usage